dario-vazquez-albacete/AdAMGraph/Readme.md

 # Clinical Data Manager AI Assistant

-Clinical trial data and metadata is often stored and exchanged in a standard format known as AdAM (Analysis Data Model) which contains multiple files categories of clinical parameters measured in patients at different points of the clinical trial.
+Clinical trial data and metadata is often stored and exchanged in a standard format known as AdAM (Analysis Data Model).
+The data model consists of multiple file categories of clinical parameters measured in the patients during the clinical trial.
-In order to navigate this data one needs to be knowledgable of SQL and proficient in table joins and import multiple files or tables everytime a new analysis is requested.
+In order to navigate this data one needs to be knowledgable of SQL and proficient in table joins.
+Plus every time a new analysis is requested the tables must be again imported and joined.
 Knowledge graphs on the other hand allows us to explore highly linked data in a more understandable and efficient way.
-However, in order to query graphs you need to knnow Cypher language.
+However, in order to query graphs you need to know Cypher language.
 This is where we can leverage the power of Large Language Models (LLMs) and completely abstract data managers from the complexity of querying a knowledge graph using natural language.
 Tools such as CypherQAchains of the Langchain framework greatly simplify the effort of developing AI applications for this purpose.

 ![](CypherQAchainPoC.gif)